Manuel Ochoa (canoeist)

 Manuel Ochoa (born 21 December 1998) is a Spanish slalom canoeist who has competed at the international level since 2016, specializing in K1 and kayak cross.

+He won a bronze medal in kayak cross individual at the 2026 European Championships in Ivrea.

-He competed in the men's kayak cross event at the 2024 Summer Olympics where he finished in 14th position.
+Ochoa competed in men's kayak cross event at the 2024 Summer Olympics where he finished in 14th position.